 As the garden waste service has an annual payment, you will also be sent a sticker along with your bin to show that you have paid for that year.
 Please put the sticker on your bin to make sure it gets emptied.
 Bins without up to date stickers will not get emptied.

 There are NO garden waste collections from Monday 3 December 2018 to Friday 25 January inclusive.
 Normal garden waste collections start again on Monday 28 January.
 For a more detailed explanation, please see our FAQs.

 As this includes the Christmas period, please take your Christmas trees to our Recycling Centres or they can be put out for collection free of charge on garden waste collection days between 28th January and the 8th February.

 Start a new collection or order more garden waste bins

-Please contact Council Connect (01225 39 40 41) to start a new collection or order more bins.
-If you have not been using the service but already have a bin and just wish to order a sticker you can also do this here.
+Alternatively contact Council Connect (01225 39 40 41) to start a new collection or order more bins.

 Renew your garden waste subscription